 Capital assets, which include plant, property, equipment, and infrastructure assets (e.g. roads, bridges, and sidewalks) are reported in the applicable governmental columns in the governmental-wide financial statements.
 Capital assets are defined by the District as assets with an initial cost of more than \$500.
+Such assets are recorded at cost.
+Donated capital assets are recorded at acquisition value.
 Depreciation has been provided over the useful lives using the straight line method.
 The estimated useful life of canal improvements is 5-10 years.